-Tonight I happened to read over the introduction to a book I own from 1895, Philosophy of Theism.
-It contains the Edinburgh Gifford lectures of Alexander Campbell Frasier.
+Tonight, I happened to read over the introduction to a book I own from 1895, Philosophy of Theism.
+It contains the Edinburgh Gifford lectures of Alexander Campbell Fraser.
 He was about 75 years old.
 Only a few pages in, he reflects on how much time he wished he had to reflect on the question posed to Simonides: “What is God?”
-Frasier suggests that this knowledge is beyond man, yet man strives toward an answer.
+(2).
+Fraser suggests that this knowledge is beyond man, yet man strives toward an answer.
 Locke saw the same thing.
 So did Kant in his own way.
 Kierkegaard realized this too.
 And yet here I am at the age of 29, having torn at the boundaries of the empirical and sunk deep into the sea of the rational, and I can firmly agree with him.

 Indeed, time has continually proven that the wise in this world are those who understand that they, in Socrate’s words, know nothing.
 And when knowledge must transcend subjectivity, the wise understand their own ignorance.
 The wise understand – here is God.

 Fraser, A. Campbell.
 Philosophy of Theism.
 Edinburgh, William Blackwood and Sons, 1895.